Guys, You Should Totally Visit Newcastle Right Now

 Is this Australia's most underrated town?

-Only two hours north of Sydney, Newcastle has had a few reincarnations over the years.
-Described by some as ‘The Steel City’ (locals, ex–BHP workers and fans of Bootmen), ‘Dubbo by the Beach’ (people from regional NSW), and ‘Somewhere I’ve Never Been’ (anyone from Sydney or Melbourne), the city seems to have suddenly transformed into one that’s totally worth a look — although, Novocastrians wouldn’t call it sudden.
+Only two hours north of Sydney, Newcastle has seen a few reincarnations over the years.
+Described as “The Steel City” by some (locals, ex–BHP workers and fans of Bootmen), “Dubbo by the Beach” by others (people from regional NSW), and “Somewhere I’ve Never Been” (anyone from Sydney or Melbourne), the city has suddenly transformed into one that’s totally worth a look — although, Novocastrians wouldn’t call it sudden.

 Locals have been quietly brushing off coal dust for over a decade to reveal an actual city that sits on an actual harbour that is not, actually, Sydney.
 Given a leg up by the Renew Newcastle project, the centre of town has evolved into a full-scale destination of choice for foodies, vintage shoppers, market hoppers and culture vultures alike.
 There are surfers, panel vans, groms and every other ’90s surfer town cliche imaginable, too, but with one distinct difference – they’re right in the city.

 That’s because the CBD sits between an expansive harbour on one side and beaches on the other.
 The buildings that jut out from the steep hills are relatively intact and give the city a historical element.
 If you visit Fort Scratchley, you can learn all about the Japanese sub that let off some shells in the harbour during WWII.

 The local Awabakal and Worimi peoples also have stories of a giant Kangaroo hiding on Nobby’s Island, thumping his tail – said to be a reference to the earthquake fault line that Newcastle sits upon.